-When selecting your audience in the A/B Tests or Message composers, you have the option Target Specific Users, which lets you create a recipient group based on segmentation data, e.g., a tag, predefined segment, or audience list.
+When selecting your audience in the Message or A/B Tests composers, you have the option Target Specific Users, which lets you choose a recipient group based on segmentation data, e.g., a tag, predefined segment, or audience list.
 Find the data via Search or Explore.

 Search by the name of any segmentation data you have about your audience’s user attributes or behavior.

 As you type, results will appear in a list, with the data type shown in the left-hand column.
 To filter by data type, click the dropdown arrow to the right of the search box, then choose a filter.
 To make a segment selection, click a row in the listed search results.

 Not supported for Web Notify: Lists, Named Users, Device IDs, Predicted to Churn.

 Explore the available segmentation data by drilling down into listings of each audience type.
 Click a type to get started, then choose between Bolded options.
 Each option displays its definition and/or an example.
 To make a segment selection, click a row in the listed search results.
 To go back, click the breadcrumbs in the header of the Explore box.
 Enter a term in the Filter search box to help narrow your choices.